 David Brevda, Esq.

-Trial Attorney; Senior Justice Law Firm
+Partner at Senior Justice Law Firm

 Mr. Brevda received his Juris Doctorate degree from the New York University School of Law and is well versed in long term care staffing, corporate structuring and tax issues.
 He graduated cum laude from the University of Florida with a bachelor’s degree in accounting and later received a master’s degree in accounting from the University of Florida as well.
 In addition to holding a Master’s in accounting, David Brevda has earned a Master of Laws (LL.M.) in taxation, graduating summa cum laude at the top of his Tax Law program.